twolfson/twolfson.com/articles/retina-sprites-are-here.md

 ```

 ## `sprite` config
-The `src` parameter is the images we will be combining into a spritesheet.
+The `src` parameter is an array of globs/filepaths to our images that we will be combining into a spritesheet.
 When we are generating a retina spritesheet, we include all normal and retina images via `src`.
 We will separate the retina ones via a filter later on.

 > We provide all images via `src` to guarantee support for plugins like [grunt-newer][] which require observing all origin images.